|1. Psychological Continuity|

 Can we say A is not B and A is also not C?
 No logical

-contradiction, but there is still a major problem: If C had not come into
+contradiction, but there may still be a major problem: If C had not come into

-existence, we would say that A = B. Similarly, if B had not come into existence,
+existence, some would say that A = B. Similarly, if B had not come into existence,

 success be a failure?"